siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/70-2025-02-26-how-to-use-the-freebsd-text-based-installer-for-headless-setup.md

 ---
-draft: true
+draft: false
-title:
-linkTitle:
+title: How to Use the FreeBSD Text-Based Installer for Headless Setups on FreeBSD Operating System
+linkTitle: Text-Based Installer for Headless Setups
-translationKey:
+translationKey: text-based-installer-for-headless-setups-freebsd
-description:
-slug:
+description: This guide explains how to use the FreeBSD text-based installer for headless setups on FreeBSD operating system.
+url: how-to-use-the-freebsd-text-based-installer-for-headless-setups
-date:
+date: 2025-02-26
-weight: 0
+weight: 70
 keywords:
   - FreeBSD
+  - text-based installer
 tags:
   - FreeBSD
   - how-to guides